AnggaR96s/Reforestation/README.md

-## Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.